Truth vs. NEW$, Inc Part 1 (11 Aug 2025) with Don Grahn, Brian Davidson and Joachim Hagopian

 And then when we went in and controlled the Maidan revolution, we used him as our puppet to put him into place.

-I don't think Putin falls on the same, on the same level uh, in that.
+I don't think Putin falls on the same level in that.

-And the question comes down to does, I think it's fundamentally, does Trump have the power to reign anything in?
+And the question comes down to: does, I think it's fundamentally, does Trump have the power to rein anything in?

 I don't care about mineral swaps or land swaps.